-- 1. Recover the torch to the surface. - 2.
-Switch the machine off at the mains supply or Main Isolator. - 2.
+- 1. Switch the machine off at the mains supply or Main Isolator. - 2.
 Remove the Front Cap.
-The cap is a push fit over the O ring seated in a groove in the outer diameter of the Torch Body and engages with a sealing ring on the Front Insulator.
+The cap is a push fit over the O ring seated in a groove in the outer diameter of the Torch Body.

 3. Unscrew the Nozzle with the special tool supplied.
 (See illustration left).